[SDKs] Make arv-copy preserve pipeline template component order

 copy OrderedDicts as OrderedDicts.

-#5 Updated by Brett Smith about 4 years ago
+#5 Updated by Brett Smith over 5 years ago

 6095-arv-copy-preserve-object-order-wip is up for review.
 A couple of notes: